-Building Materials II

-Structures II

-Building Services I
+Building Materials II Structures II Building Services I As prescribed for the Bachelor of Architecture Degree.

 Third Institute Examination:

 Testimonies of Study, Group III: A portfolio of work covering the design, construction and interior treatment of selected buildings, sketch designs of buildings or details and structural details.